jansemmelink/goweb1/DEVELOPMENT.md

 # Design #
+- i18n and substitution on all captions
+- prompts
 - imply and show back option on all menus but give option to disable it
+- work with session values, set, clear, retrieve, ...
+- add actions
+- call registered user functions as actions
+- pass named params to user functions - not directly retrieve session data
+    - so function can iterated over lists etc...

+- forms with multiple fields
+- radio input
+- checkbox input
+- integration and back-end

 - need to be persist app version to continue on the same version if new one is being rolled out
 - need to be able to include sub apps - each with own version too